 Get in touch for more information about our health walks: email@example.com / 07826510438

-Some of our sport and leisure facilities now offer health walks as part of their weekly timetables.
+Some of Live Life Aberdeenshire's sport and leisure facilities now offer health walks as part of their weekly timetables.

 Fit to Walk is a short walk (up to half an hour) often incorporating some simple strength & balance exercises.
 Ideal for people who are inactive and looking to build confidence and ability in walking.

 Available in Alford, Turriff, Stonehaven, Banff.

-Walk Well is a longer walk (up to an hour) for those who are more able but would still like the support and company of the group environment.
+Walk Well is a longer walk (up to an hour) for those who are able to walk for longer but would still like the support and company of the group environment.

 Available in Huntly, Stonehaven.

 Please visit the Live Life Aberdeenshire sport and physical activity booking page, download the App, or call the helpline on 01467 532929.

 Walking is the cheapest and easiest means of being physically active.
 It helps prevent disease, improves the management of long-term conditions, aids recovery from illness or injury and has a positive effect on mental health.